 You'll also see Retsina on many menus, which is a resinated wine served in carafes.
 It's made by infusing sap from the Aleppo pine tree.
 It dates back to an ancient winemaking tradition from the second century B.C.

 Are you trying to decide which cruise to Mykonos is right for you?
-While you are researching Mediterranean cruise vacations y excursiones en tierra, be sure to sign up for Norwegian cruise deals.
+While you are researching Mediterranean cruise vacations y excursiones en tierra, be sure to sign up for Ofertas de cruceros Norwegian.
 You can get the latest specials and offers emailed right to your inbox, so you know you're always getting the best deal possible at the time of booking.